smason/mdipp/docs/using-mdi.md

 Feature selection is not supported due to covariance existing between features, and time should run over approximately [0–1] and data shouldn't be too far off standard-normal.
+This datatype still struggle with more than about 30 features (mostly depending on their lengthscale).

 ### `M`: Multinomial ###